 - The Emergency Medical Insurance (Out of province/country) is only useful to the 65 and under crowd.

 BoomerTravell’s Platinum Card is our go-to card – primarily for the perks.
-For example, on our most recent trip to Europe we used the following perks: used the bonus points for a flight (cash value in high season ~$1400), annual credit ($200 value), lounge passes (with over 30 hours in connections, this significantly reduced travel stress), hotel membership program (got a room upgrade, a drink and free breakfast), car rental partner program, platinum concierge service (for arrangements and reservations), and the StandbyMD Travel Medical Concierge service (in Portugal, they sent a doctor to our hotel to deal with a case of food poisoning within an hour of calling).
+For example, on our most recent trip to Europe we used the following perks: the bonus points for a flight (cash value in high season ~$1400), annual credit ($200 value) on hotel, lounge passes (with over 30 hours in connections, this significantly reduced travel stress), hotel membership program (got a room upgrade, a drink and free breakfast), car rental partner program, platinum concierge service (for arrangements and reservations), and the StandbyMD Travel Medical Concierge service (in Portugal, they sent a doctor to our hotel to deal with a case of food poisoning within an hour of calling).
 That’s a lot from one card on one trip.

 BoomerTraveller’s reaction to this card: